awsdocs/amazon-vpc-user-guide/doc_source/VPC_VPN.md

 ## VPN Routing Options<a name="VPNRoutingTypes"></a>

 When you create a VPN connection, you must do the following:
 + Specify the type of routing that you plan to use \(static or dynamic\)
 + Update the route table for your subnet

+There are limits on the number of routes that you can add to a route table\.
+For more information, see the Route Tables section in [Amazon VPC Limits](VPC_Appendix_Limits.md)\.

 ### Static and Dynamic Routing<a name="vpn-static-dynamic"></a>